-The American Heart Association in conjunction with the American Academy of Pediatrics recommends an evaluation model and an assessment technique which is used to provide health care professionals with the tools and techniques needed to adequately treat pediatric patients in respiratory distress, failure or shock.
+The American Heart Association (AHA) in conjunction with the American Academy of Pediatrics recommends an evaluation model and a structured approach to the assessment technique which is used to provide health care providers with the tools and techniques needed to adequately treat pediatric patients in respiratory distress, failure or shock.

 The evaluation model to treat a seriously ill or injured child is the “assess-categorize-decide-act” model.
 The first part of the model is the assessment part and there are four assessments to the systemic approach: